 This project involves taking electronics workshops for adults and adapting them to be more suitable to children and people that wouldn't normally have the chance to work with electronics.
-In particular, we have targeted students 9-12 years of age from under-served communities, and are currently working on building curriculum, guidebooks and kits to help these students in "circuit bending" (Ghazala, 2004) - the process of hand-modifying battery powered children's toys to build custom electronic instruments.
+In particular, we have targeted students 9-12 years of age from underserved communities to help these students in "circuit bending" (Ghazala, 2004) - the process of hand-modifying battery powered children's toys to build custom electronic instruments.
 Our goal is to instruct individuals

 with no prior experience in computing or engineering in the fundamentals of electronics.